han-yaeger/yaeger/docs/scenes.md

 * A level for a game
 * A Splash screen
-* A scene with any form of animation
+* A scene with any form of finiteAnimation

 ### `ScrollableDynamicScene`